eleggat/phydiv/proposal.md

 **Input:**
 1. A `.fasta` file containing sequences for each OTU, or a `.csv` file containing GenBank accession numbers, **and**
-2. a site by OTU matrix for the communities of interest.
+2. a site by OTU matrix (as a `.csv`) for the communities of interest.
 3. Optional: OTUs may be removed from the communities prior to metric calculation with a user specification

 If using accession numbers, the `.csv` should be two columns, with OTU name or ID in the first and accession number in the second.
 The format of the OTU names/IDs does not matter, but should be consistent.